svohr/mixemt/README.md

 ### Customization options

 #### `-H custom.tab, --haps custom.tab`
-Use the haplotypes described in the specified file alonge with the haplogroups from Phylotree.
+Use the haplotypes described in the specified file along with the haplogroups from Phylotree.
 A haplotype file consists of lines representing haplotypes.
 Each line contains a distinct haplotype identifier, a tab character, and a comma-separated list of variants in the form